stem-piano/stem-piano-g-main/documentation/users_manual.md

 * When the nonvolatile memory holds a calibration value for all 88 keys, the LED under the TFT flashes slowly.

 When sca_sw1_position1 switch is ON, calibration is disabled.
-This also deletes the values stored in nonvolatile memory.
-If the sensor placement is changed, delete the old calibration values using this switch.
+This also deletes the values stored in nonvolatile memory and deletes the velocity dynamic range stored values.
+If the sensor placement is changed, delete all old values using this switch.

 When sca_sw1_position2 switch is ON, the calibration values are frozen and do not update.
 However, the frozen values continue to be applied to the signal.